hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 * When you're finished, click `ctrl + x`.
 This will ask you if you want to save the modified file.
 Press `Y` and then `return` to save the file with the same name.
 * Enter `sudo reboot`.
 This will reboot the Raspberry Pi.
 * To check if the Wi-Fi is working, go to the command line again and enter `sudo ip addr show` and under `wlan0` it will tell you your IP.
+* Or you could just type `hostname -I`.
+It does the same thing.

 ## Accessing the Raspberry Pi via SSH